 At the time I responded to Ellie, my understanding of good debt and bad debt was superficial.
-I’ve since learned an even better way to look at it, so before I share my original, somewhat sophomoric response, I want to share with you a more powerful article on the subject by one of my mentors:
+I’ve since learned even better ways to look at it, so before I share my original response and my update since the Recession, I want to share with you a powerful article on the subject by one of my mentors:

 Increase Your Cash Flow By Understanding the Proper Definition of Debt – Garrett Gunderson

 You’re taught in America that your home is your biggest asset.
 If that’s true, why do so many Americans fail to utilize their home as an income-producing asset?